defund-labs/defund/x/dex/spec/01_concepts.md

 ### WithdrawalFeeRate

-The liquidity module has `WithdrawFeeRate` parameter that is paid upon withdrawal.
+The dex module has `WithdrawFeeRate` parameter that is paid upon withdrawal.
 The purpose of this fee is to prevent liquidity providers from getting out of the pool.

 ### SwapFeeRate